gitlabhq/gitlab-runner/docs/faq/index.md

 ## `Preparing the "docker+machine" executor ERROR: Preparation failed: exit status 1 Will be retried in 3s`

-This error can occur when the Docker machine is not able to succesfully create the executor virtual machines.
-While the reason for the failure can vary, you can get more information about the error by manually creating the virtual machine using the same `MachineOptions` that you have defined in your `config.toml`.
+This error can occur when the Docker machine is not able to successfully create the executor virtual machines.
+To get more information about the error, manually create the virtual machine with the same `MachineOptions` that you have defined in your `config.toml`.

 For example: `docker-machine create --driver=google --google-project=GOOGLE-PROJECT-ID --google-zone=GOOGLE-ZONE ...`.